Lesson 7.6: Fixed Income (Bond) Mathematics

 The price of this bond today is the **dot product** of the Cash Flow vector and a **Discount Factor Vector (`D`)** derived from the current yield `y`.

-We want to find the slope of the price-yield curve.
-In calculus, the slope is the first derivative.
+We want to find the sensitivity of the price-yield curve.
+In calculus, this means taking derivatives.

-The percentage price change for a small change in yield (Δy) is given by Modified Duration (Dmod):
+The percentage price change for a small change in yield (Δy\Delta y) is given by Modified Duration (DmodD_{mod}), which is the first derivative:

 Imagine you are a pension fund with a liability of **$100 million** due in **7.3 years**.
 You want to build a portfolio of bonds to fund this future payment and be immune to interest rate changes.